Hispanic Heritage Month: Food Businesses to Celebrate at the Farmers Market

 Foodwise Staff

-In honor of National Latine Heritage Month (running September 15-October 15, commencing with a number of countries’ independence days), we’ve compiled a list of innovative food businesses owned by people of Latin American heritage that you can support at Foodwise’s farmers markets.
-Celebrate these entrepreneurs and the diversity of delicious foods that they contribute to our communities, from tamales to pan dulce, and obleas to empanadas.
+In honor of National Hispanic Heritage Month (running September 15 through October 15, commencing with a number of countries’ independence days), we’ve compiled a list of innovative food businesses owned by people of Latin American heritage that you can support at Foodwise’s farmers markets.
+From Argentina to Mexico, celebrate these entrepreneurs and the diverse culinary traditions, delicious food, and talent they bring to the San Francisco Bay Area community.
+Be sure to meet these farms at the farmers market, too.

 Mi Comedor